-The active ingredient valproic acid is not regularly considered for the adjunctive treatment of focal-onset seizures in women of reproductive age due to teratogenicity.
+Valproic acid is not regularly considered for the adjunctive treatment of focal-onset seizures in women of reproductive age due to teratogenicity.
 However, in the context of patient-individual therapy, adjunctive treatment with valproic acid may be a possible option.